 There are lots of choices of cat foods.
 What should I feed my kitten?

 Diet is extremely important in the growing months of a cat’s life, and there are two important criteria that should be met when selecting food for your kitten.
 We recommend and sell Eukanuba for kittens here at the clinic.
-Other fine choices would be any high quality food sold through a veterinarian or pet store.
-This should be fed until your kitten is about 9-12 months or age.
+Other fine choices would be any high-quality food sold through a veterinarian or pet store.
+This should be fed until your kitten is about 9-12 months of age.

 Table foods are not recommended.
 Because they are generally very tasty, cats will often begin to hold out for these and not eat their well-balanced cat food.
 We enjoy a variety of things to eat in our diet.
 However, most cats actually prefer not to change from one food to another unless they are trained to do so by the way you feed them.
 Do not feel guilty if your cat is happy to eat just one food day after day, week after week.